WHWA

-WHWA is a public radio station in Washburn, Wisconsin, licensed to the Wisconsin Educational Communications Board.
+WHWA (104.7 FM) is a public radio station in Washburn, Wisconsin, licensed to the Wisconsin Educational Communications Board.
 The station is part of Wisconsin Public Radio (WPR), and airs WPR's "NPR News and Classical Network", consisting of classical music and news and talk programming.
 WHWA also broadcasts regional news and programming from studios in the Holden Fine Arts Center at the University of Wisconsin-Superior.
 The WHWA transmitter is on Maple Hill, approximately four miles west of Washburn, co-located with WEGZ.
 The WHWA transmitter replaced a 38-Watt WPR translator (W284AN/104.7) in Ashland as part of an effort to improve public radio reception in the area.